 The hostel has breakfast and dinner included.
-For breakfast you can choose a bagel or a croissant with a hot drink and a fruit.
-Not my usual diet, but I wanted to try the onion bagel with cream cheese that we see in American movies and I must admit that its not bad at all, but surely not the healthiest option.
+For breakfast you can choose between a bagel and a croissant with a hot drink and a fruit.
+Not my usual diet, but I wanted to try the onion bagel with cream cheese that we see in the American movies and I must admit that its not bad at all, but surely not the healthiest option.

 We hesitated about having dinner at the hostel, but it ended up being good.
 They cooked one pot kind of meals like pasta, rice, beans and vegetables.

 The really thing that bothered me aside from sharing the room with 19 years old party animals is the fact that they didn’t have any tables or shelves, neither in the room or the bathroom.
 But that must be the hostel life… I don’t know!
 We’ve already been to hostels but never in a dorm room.
 They usually also offer double rooms with a private bathroom like the one we stayed in, in Madrid: here.
 This is the perfect combination for travel grannies like us.
 You still experience the vibrant social atmosphere of a youth hostel with the privacy of your room and a quiet sleep environment.

 The hostel still cost us 55 USD per night, which is the price of a decent double room in a lot of places in the world.

 I could’ve skipped this part, but if you’ve reading this blog for a while, you know that I share the raw honest and real experiences.
 Even when they are out of character.
 Not only sharing when I eat healthy pretty meals and stay in trendy boutique hotels.